Jump to content

 Tricorde Tiny 0.5 lb. $250,000 / 2

-Environment Scanner: This advanced scanner, usually warn as a satchel or more advanced version simply hand held, can detect most natural elements in an environment.
-It is good at pointing out patterns and finding things that appear out of the ordinary that might not be so easily detectable with the naked eye.
-This also is good at identifying a target.
+Environment Scanner: This advanced scanner, usually worn as a satchel or, in a more advanced version, simply handheld, can detect most natural elements in an environment.
+It is good at pointing out patterns and finding things that appear out of the ordinary and might not be easily detectable to the naked eye.
+This is also good at identifying a target.

 Medical Scanner: This scanner is used to detect anomalies and diagnose problems in biological life forms.

-• In-Game Bonus: This provides a +1 to all Treat Injury checks accept restoring hit points. +1 for each Tech Level higher then 2.
+• In-Game Bonus: This provides a +1 to all Treat Injury checks except restoring hit points. +1 for each Tech Level higher than 2.

-Robotics Scanner: This is used to help diagnose problems with robotic equipment.
-Similar in nature to a Medical Scanner but instead for the use of robotic repairs.
+Robotics Scanner: Used to help diagnose problems with robotic equipment.
+Similar in nature to a Medical Scanner, but for the use of robotic repairs.

 • In-Game Bonus: This provides a +1 to all Craft Electronic/Mechanical repair checks on robots. +1 for each level above Tech Level 2.